sega-dreamcast/super-famicast/src/readme.txt

 	the current game frame is used as the background.
 White lines are drawn on the edges of the frame in case black borders the edges.

+Render Options:
+	Toggle the display of various layers including backgrounds and sprites.

 -=< Credits >=-
-Snes9x Team - for over 95% of the source used in Super Famicast mastakilla - for his Bowser theme
+Snes9x Team - for over 95% of the source used in Super Famicast DreamSNES team - for providing the cpu core mastakilla - for his Bowser theme
 Mikey - for the clean theme
 Rigor Mortis - for the first theme music